b3iA/ebook.js/README.txt

         // ensuring that it contains only alphanumerics, dashes and underscores. chap.id = sanitize(chap.src);
     }

-PERFORMANCE
+Performance
 -----------
 Pretty good.
 On my hardware (i7, 4 cores @ 1.60GHz), the current corpus (5141 pages) can
-be retrieved from cache, filterred, typeset and emitted to finish epub, latex and html in 31 seconds.
+be retrieved from cache, filterred, typeset and emitted to finish epub, latex and html in 32 seconds.
 A 2-pass build of pdf files takes an additional 1 minute and 4 seconds, resulting in a total of 36.4Mb of output data in 44 files.